joelparkerhenderson/ways-of-working/README.md

 * One person talks at a time.
 * Take responsibility for what you need in the meeting.
 * Let group know your attendance plans.

+## For partners

+For partners, here are some examples.

+* View the issue as “we” not “me”.
+* Accept where you are.
+It’s OK if things aren’t perfect.
+* Look for your part in the problem.
+In a partnership, partners play a role in happiness or unhappiness.
+* Make it safe to share.
+This includes giving a heads up about a big conversation, choosing a neutral time and place, and so on.
+* Focus on one topic, rather than multiple topics.
+* Focus on one goal, rather than just airing your needs.
+* Acknowledge that growth together is a process, and allow time for changes to happen.
+* Agree to check in from time to time to discuss the issue if it can’t be solved right away.
+* If talking feels difficult, then consider using writing.
+For example, you can write an email or journal entry to ask questions, suggest improvements, or describe emotions.
+* If communication feels blocked, then consider using a third party.
+For example, you can invovled a counselor, coach, meditator, therapist, or trusted friend.

 ## For teams